Last Updated: Dec 23, 2018

 I hope that you find value here, and that this about page wasn't too cheesy, and if I'm able to positively influence you just 0.01% along your journey to a better, stronger, healthier life, that means something to me.

 Good luck, and remember one thing: if you never give up, you can never fail; you'll eventually succeed in due time if you just keep going no matter what.
-Pay your dues, put in the time and effort, and anything you want can be yours.
+Pay your dues, put in the time and effort, and anything you want

 "Nothing in this world can take the place of persistence.
 Talent will not: nothing is more common than unsuccessful men with talent.
 Genius will not; unrewarded genius is almost a proverb.
 Education will not: the world is full of educated derelicts.
 Persistence and determination alone are omnipotent." - Calvin Coolidge